Concept

 Later enhancements

-▸ September 2023Blackpool 2023 (the event immediately following London) introduced a separate set of cards for the conundrum(s) in the final.
+▸ September 2023: Blackpool 2023 (the event after London) introduced a separate set of cards for the conundrum(s) in the final.
 Using the separate deck, the scramble and answer are now arranged into the appropriate order and slipped into a sleeve before the game starts, meaning they can be instantly put up on the board for the conundrum round.
-Before the extra cards, the conundrum scramble had to be set gradually by taking the required letters from the pile of discarded vowels and consonants at the end of each round.
+Before this, the conundrum scramble had to be set gradually by taking the required letters from the pile of discarded vowels and consonants at the end of each round.
 If any of the letters needed for the scramble hadn't come out in those rounds, the hosts had to sift through the remainder of the decks until it/they were found.
-As well as causing delays, it suggested a rare letter (e.g. Q or X) was going to be included in the answer.
+As well as causing delays, it suggested a rare letter (e.g. J, Q and/or X) was going to be included in the answer.

 Gallery (original board)